sc15653/markdown-practice/README.md

 I love how the ingredients come together in one pot, and fill the kitchen with a warm aroma as the rice cooks.
 Besides this, what i love the most is how it's served.
 I eat mine with grilled assorted meats and a chilled juice to balance the mood.

-**Again, more info about Duess and her love for jollof:**
+**Again, more reasons i love for jollof:**

-I enjoy making **very flavorful jollof rice** whenever my tummy rumbles for it.
+- I enjoy making **very flavorful jollof rice** whenever my tummy rumbles for it.

-I love the smell of *freshly blended peppers and tomatoes* while cooking.
+- I love the smell of *freshly blended peppers and tomatoes* while cooking.
 Don't get me started on the *little chunks of meat* i sneak into my mouth while cooking!

-The taste of proper Nigerian jollof always makes me happy. ***My very first dish to make***!
+- The taste of proper Nigerian jollof always makes me happy. ***My very first dish to make***!

 ##  Ingredients I Use Often